explodinglabs/jsonrpcserver/docs/methods.md

+# Methods

 Methods are functions that can be called by a JSON-RPC request.

+## Writing methods

-To write one, decorate a function with `@method`:
+To write a method, decorate a function with `@method`:

 ```python
 from jsonrpcserver import method, Error, Ok, Result